Tropical optimization problems with application to project scheduling with minimum makespan: Numerical Examples

-Finally, we assume that the start-finish constraints given by the matrix $\bm{D}$ are defined in the above project instead of the late finish constraints.
+Finally, we assume that the start-finish constraints given by the matrix $\bm{D}$ are defined instead of the late finish constraints.
 To solve the problem, we use the result provided by Theorem~\ref{T-min1TCxx1DCxgx}.
+First, we calculate the matrices